Have you ever stared at a blank screen and wondered, “How long should my blog post article length be?”

 Business websites

-E-commerce product descriptions
+E-commerce product pages

 3. Long-Form Articles (1,500 to 2,500 Words)